oracle-cne/ocne/doc/experimental/phase1/oauth2-proxy.md

 type: Opaque
 ```

-Apply the secret file to create the secret
+Apply the secret file to create the secret:
 ```
 kubectl apply -f oauth2-proxy.yaml
 ```

-Ensure that the secret has been created
+Ensure that the secret has been created:
 ```
 kubectl get secret -n verrazzano-system oauth2-proxy
 ```